dennissxz/data-science-handbook/11-math/11-combinatorics.md

-*How many ways can we place $n$ balls two $k$ boxes?*
+*How many ways can we place $n$ balls to $k$ boxes?*

 Well, the answer depends on whether the balls and boxes are distinct or identical, and whether we allow some boxes to be empty.

-A summary table of the solutions is shown below:
+The solutions in various scenarios are summarized below.
+We will introduce the them one by one.

 <p align="center">